ahape/pokered/README.md

     have to worry about polluting your other Pokemon's moves.
 And then when you go to fight the Elite Four, you can just throw Mew into your PC in lieu of something better.
--   Professor Oak gives you 99 Master Balls along with the Pokedex.
+-   Professor Oak now gives you 99 Master Balls along with the Pokedex.
 This meshes really well with the "random encounters" customization.
 You're going to stumble across a lot of Pokemon you'll want to catch, and with this customization you won't have to waste any time dwindling down their HP